openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 * Content-specific topics are indented under an identifying category name.

-Notice that while you can access content-specific topics both on the **Discussion** page and while you are navigating through course content on the **Courseware** page, you can only access the course-wide topics on the **Discussion** page.
+Notice that you can access content-specific topics both on the **Discussion** page and also while you are navigating through course content on the **Courseware** page.
+However, you can only access the course-wide topics on the **Discussion** page.

 Before you add a post, look through the topics.
 When you add your post to the